exonum/exonum-doc/src/get-started/java-binding.md

     class FooSchema implements Schema {
       private final String namespace;
       private final View view;

       /**
        * Creates a schema belonging to the service instance with the given name.
        * The database state is determined by the given view.
        */
       FooSchema(String serviceName, View view) {
         /* Use a service name as a namespace to distinguish collections of this service instance from other instances and enable multiple services of the same type. */ this.namespace = serviceName;
         this.view = view;
       }

       @Override
       public List<HashCode> getStateHashes() {
-        /* This schema has a single Merklized map which contents must be verified by the consensus algorithm to be the same on each node.
+        /* This schema has a single Merkelized map which contents must be verified by the consensus algorithm to be the same on each node.
 Hence we return the index hash of this collection. */ return Collections.singletonList(testMap().getIndexHash());
       }

       /**
        * Creates a test ProofMap.
        *
        * <p>Such factory methods may be used in transactions and read requests
        * to create a collection of a certain type and name.
 Here,
        * a ProofMap with String keys and values is created with a full name
        * "<service name>.test-map".
        */
       ProofMapIndexProxy<String, String> testMap() {
         var fullName = fullIndexName("test-map");
         return ProofMapIndexProxy.newInstance(fullName, view, string(),
             string());
       }

       /** Creates a full index name given its simple name. */ private String fullIndexName(String name) {
         return namespace + "." + name;
       }